A Markovian and Roe-algebraic approach to asymptotic expansion in measure: Introduction

 As an intermediate step toward an analytic study of asymptotic expansion in measure, we set a framework to extend the above connections to the setting of measure\=/class\=/preserving actions.
 It follows from the work of Houdayer--Marrakchi--Verraedt \cite[Theorem 3.2]{houdayer2017strongly} that expansion in measure is equivalent to \eqref{eq:intro:spectral gap}, whenever $\rho(s)$ has bounded Radon--Nikodym derivative for every $s\in S$.
 In turn, \eqref{eq:intro:spectral gap} holds \emph{if and only if} $0$ is a simple isolated point in the spectrum of the self\=/adjoint operator $T\coloneqq \sum_{s\in S}\abs{1-\pi(s)}$.
 However, the spectrum of the operator $T$ remains difficult to control.
 It is therefore desirable to produce some spectral condition which can more adequately describe the notion of expansion.

 In this paper, we provide a rather satisfactory answer to the above need by using Markov kernels and Markov expansion.
 Our approach is based on a shift in paradigm, and can be justified by some analogies between finite graphs and dynamical systems.
-The origin of these analogies lies in the approximation procedure introduced in \cite{Vig18} and further developed in \cite{dynamics1}.
+A systematic study of these analogies by means of the approximation procedure can be found in \cite{Vig18} and further developed in \cite{dynamics1}.
 According to this procedure, expansion in measure corresponds to \emph{vertex\=/expansion} for finite graphs \cite{Vig18} and, if the action is measure-preserving, the spectral gap condition \eqref{eq:intro:spectral gap} can be seen as an analogue of \emph{spectral expansion} for graphs (see also \cite{sawicki_super-expanders_2017}).
 It is a classical result that spectral\=/expansion is equivalent to \emph{edge\=/expansion} (\cite{alon1986eigenvalues,alon1985lambda1,dodziuk1984difference}), and it is easy to verify that the latter is equivalent\footnote{Assuming that the graphs have uniformly bounded degree.} to vertex\=/expansion.
 This can be seen as the graph\=/theoretic analogue of the equivalence between \eqref{eq:intro:spectral gap} and expansion in measure for measure-preserving actions.

 To be more precise, \emph{spectral expansion} for a regular finite graph $\CG$ is defined in terms of the spectral gap of the discrete Laplacian $\Delta\in\B(L^2(\CG,\nu))$.
 Here $\nu$ is the counting measure on the set of vertices of $\CG$ and $\Delta$ is defined as $1-\fkP$, where $\fkP$ is the averaging operator (\emph{a.k.a.} Markov operator) defined by $\fkP f(v)\coloneqq \sum_{v\sim w}f(w)/ \text{degree(v)}$ for $f\in L^2(\CG,\nu)$.
 Importantly, if the graph $\CG$ is \emph{not} regular then the discrete Laplacian is \emph{no longer} self\=/adjoint in $\B(L^2(\CG,\nu))$.
 Instead, it is self\=/adjoint in $\B(L^2(\CG,\tilde\nu))$, where $\tilde\nu$ is a different measure which takes into account the degree of each vertex.
 Spectral expansion is then defined in terms of the spectrum of $\Delta$ seen as an operator on $L^2(\CG,\tilde \nu)$.
 A more sophisticated way of rephrasing this is that the (lazy) simple random walk on a finite connected graph $\CG$ has a unique \emph{stationary probability measure} $\tilde \nu$.
 The probability distribution of the $n$\=/th step of such a random walk converges exponentially fast to $\tilde\nu$ (in the $L^2$\=/norm), and the spectral expansion measures the rate of exponential convergence.